 - First, open the FREE Diamond Invite Background in Cricut Design Space.
 You’ll have three layers – the background layer, the white invite layer, and the diamond cut layer.

-- Upload the graphics the Succulent Graphics from the Fresh Cut Bundle.
+- Upload the graphics the Succulent Graphics.
 If you don’t know how to do that, I recommend you check out THIS TUTORIAL.

 - Move the graphics to the center of the background and group JUST the SVG files together (don’t group them to the background just yet).